-1. K-SURE Short-Term Export Credit Insurance
+16. K-SURE Short-Term Export Credit Insurance

-GS Global and DWI reported purchasing export credit insurance from K-SURE during the POI.
-261 GS Global claims it did not use this credit insurance for shipments of subject merchandise to the United States during the POI.
-262 DWI claims it did not make any insurance claims or receive payments on insurance claims with respect to exports of the subject merchandise.
-Therefore, pursuant to 19 CFR 351.525(b)(5), we preliminarily determine that GS Global's and DWI's use of this program during the POI was tied to non-subject merchandise.
+DWI and Hyundai Corp reported purchasing export credit insurance from K-SURE during the POI.
+253 Both companies claim they did not use this credit insurance for shipments of subject merchandise to the United States during the POI.
+254 Therefore, pursuant to 19 CFR 351.525(b)(5), we preliminarily determine that DWI's and Hyundai Corp's use of this program during the POI was tied to non-subject merchandise.